Some U.S. companies starting to feel pain from Ukraine crisis

 To be sure, some U.S. companies with a substantial presence in Russia have avoided any serious problems so far.

 Some companies are even seeing a silver lining in the crisis.
-Raytheon Co (RTN.N) Chief Executive Thomas Kennedy said tensions between Russia and Ukraine have boosted demand for the weapons maker’s products in eastern Europe.

-Additional reporting by Ben Klayman in Detroit, James B. Kelleher in Chicago, Aman Shah in Bangalore, Phil Wahba and Ernest Scheyder in New York and Andrea Shalal in Washington, editing by Ross Colvin
+Raytheon Co Chief Executive Thomas Kennedy said tensions between Russia and Ukraine have boosted demand for the weapons maker’s products in eastern Europe.
+(Additional reporting by Ben Klayman in Detroit, James B. Kelleher in Chicago, Aman Shah in Bangalore, Phil Wahba and Ernest Scheyder in New York and Andrea Shalal in Washington, editing by Ross Colvin)